 Benjamin Franklin was able to retire from the printing business at the age of 42.
 His partners bought him out in eighteen yearly installments.
 In the Eighteenth century it was unusual to live past the age of 60, so Ben felt pretty well fixed.
 Unfortunately for this planning, he lived to be 82, so when he did reach the age of 60 he was forced to look around for postmasterships and other ways to survive, for what proved to be 22 more years.

-This is the other side of a coin; on one side is written, "Protect your family if you should die too young".
-On the opposite side is written, "Be careful not to outlive your savings".
-For centuries, life insurance was sold to people who mainly feared the first possibility, but it never completely addressed the opposite contingency, since annuity insurance ordinarily is sold for a fixed number of years, and the insurance commissioners of some states require that to be the case to protect the solvency of insurance companies.
-Unfortunately, that shifts the risk of guessing wrong onto the subscribers' shoulders.
-Since the medical profession has unexpectedly lengthened the average life expectancy (by thirty years since 1900, or by five years in the last ten), experience rather like Ben Franklin's could become pretty commonplace.
+This is the other side of a coin; on one side is written, "Protect your family in case you die young".
+On the opposite side is written, "Be careful not to outlive your savings", relying on the old Quaker maxim that the best way to have enough--is to have a little too much.
+For centuries, life insurance was sold to people who mainly feared the first, commonest, possibility, but never completely addressed the opposite contingency, which was growing steadily commoner.
+Annuity insurance ordinarily is sold for a fixed number of years, so insurance commissioners ordinarily require what is most probable.
+Unfortunately, this response shifts the risk of guessing wrong onto the subscribers' shoulders.
+Since science has unexpectedly lengthened average life expectancy (by thirty years since 1900, or by five years in the last ten), experience rather like Ben Franklin's has become commonplace, but rather poor business judgment.
+The business remains solvent only as long as the decision to drop the policy is later than the life expectancy.

 |Retirement Saving Debt|

-There exists a type of insurance policy to address this issue, but few insurance companies offer it.
-We will briefly describe this sort of policy, in case it becomes more widely available, but it is primarily described here to illustrate some issues to consider.
+There may exist insurance policies to address this issue, but few companies offer it.
+We will briefly describe this sort of policy, in case it becomes more widely available, but it is primarily described here to illustrate the issues to consider.
 If you can get it for a reasonable price, or if you can get it at all, the outline of the policy would be to set a premium and promise to pay 6% for the rest of your life.
 Underneath the promise is the reality of paying 6% for eighteen years as a non-taxable return of principal.
 Following that, you don't need to get a postmastership, you are paid a taxable 6% until you die.
-Presumably, the insurance company has actuaries to help with the math, so the insurance company makes money if you live less than your life expectancy, and loses money if you live longer than your life expectancy.
+Presumably, the insurance company has actuaries to help with the math, so the company makes money if you live less than your life expectancy, and loses money if you live longer.
 If life expectancy suddenly extends much longer (let's imagine a cure for cancer appears), the insurance company is going to go broke.
-That's why insurance commissioners are uncomfortable with the concept, even though it is obvious how desirable it would be if it could be made workable.
-And so that's also why annuity insurance typically states a fixed number of guaranteed years, and expects the subscriber to shoulder the risk that the guess turns out to be neither far too little, nor far too much.
+That's why insurance commissioners are uncomfortable with the concept, even though it is obvious how desirable it might be.
+So that's why annuity insurance typically states a fixed number of guaranteed years, and expects the subscriber to shoulder outlier risk.

 Any insurance has an administrative cost, so everyone must consider some non-insurance solution to whole problem.
 Therefore, we propose you re-examine the old saw about "never dip into principal".
 If you don't have enough money, you can't do very much except depend on the government, your family, or your fairy godmother to help you out, although it must be obvious that all Americans would be wise to consider retiring five or ten years later than they hoped.
 Very likely, the government is going to have a difficult time sustaining even the present tax exemption of retirement funds, medical insurance and social security.
 Those are called entitlements, but if the government eventually can't afford them, it won't matter what you call them.
 If entitlements keep getting extended, we can expect our nation to resemble the ancient Chinese and Indian nations -- able to build palaces in their golden era, but eventually crumbling into a gigantic slum in centuries afterward.
 So please, if you are able to do it, try to keep gainfully employed for a few extra years.
 If you do it (and some people can't) you may be able to realize the American Dream.